 Colin Wright once wrote on Instagram that everything he owns is either soon destroyed due to his lifestyle, or becomes a treasured artifact covered in scars.

 This is something I have also noticed while travelling.
 The belongings I bring can be divided into two categories.
 There are the very temporary and cheap items which wear or run out fast (eyeliner, work out clothes, shampoo, tea bags, washi tape, socks etc.) They have short life spans as a natural consequence of their uses.
 I don't attach any meaning to them or see them as a reflection on me.
 Wherever possible, I try to also avoid making complex choices when buying them to sidestep decision fatigue.

 They need to be functional, not fancy.
 When they wear out, I replace them.
 Simple.

 Living out of a backpack for a month has taught he that overthinking these is exhausting.
 As much as I hate buying stuff, I have had to do it quite a bit more than usual whilst in Israel.
 Everything seems to wear or run out much faster in the intense heat/humidity/dust here.
-I have had to buy new, lighter clothes (there is a slight difference between 20C British summer and 40C Israeli summer), skin products (the temperature wreaks havoc on my face), new shoes (working in a zoological garden for 4 weeks wrecked my trainers) and so on.
+I have had to buy new, lighter clothes (there is a slight difference between 20C British summer and 40C Israeli summer), skin products (the temperature wreaks havoc on my face), new shoes and so on.

 There is something oddly satisfying about seeing a favoured book grow dog-eared, or shoes become battered with time.
 It is even cooler when they have been around the world.
 It can hard not to grow attached to items with a longer lifespan and to find a balance between maintenance and emotional connection.
 This has been more of a challenge than expected whilst travelling; with fewer items, each is more significant.
 In some ways, I think that this has been a useful realisation as a result of this time.